jkeuhlen/jkeuhlen-blog/_posts/2019-01-28-Introduction-to-ghc-generics.md

 [//]: # (Add more introduction on the typeclass definition)

-The following tutorial consists of examples which utilize GHC.Generics to create typeclasses that can provide information about the structure of a record type.
+The following tutorial consists of a few examples which utilize GHC.Generics to create typeclasses that can provide information about the structure of a record type.

 We'll create two type classes that are closely related.
 The first tells you how many fields exist in a record.
 The second tells you how many fields in a record contain a specific character.